mithrandie/csvq/docs/_posts/2006-01-02-numeric-functions.md

 _return_
 : [float]({{ '/reference/value.html#float' | relative_url }})

-Return a random float greater than or equal to 0.0 and less than 1.0.
+Returns a random float greater than or equal to 0.0 and less than 1.0.

 ```
 RAND(min, max)